jeronimovalencia/MultilineQueues/README.md

 In the appendix of [MV24], we define an insertion algorithm on multiline queues to give an explicit bijection from MLQs and semistandard Young tableaux.
 This insertion algorithm always reminded me of Connect4.
 In *GameMLQs*, I implemented the game.

+- With Stephan Pfannerer-Mittas we made the game on HTML so that it can be played in : https://c-viz.github.io/MLQ/

 ### How to play

 First, you choose the number of columns *C* in which you are going to play, and the board initializes in the empty board.
 Player1 has RED pieces, and Player2 has BLUE pieces.
 The players input numbers between 1 and *C* in order to insert a RED/BLUE piece in the given column.
 Such piece is inserted in the multiline queue (pairing weakly to the right) and the state of the board is always a non-wrapping MLQ.
 Similar to Connect4, the first player to have 4 pieces of their color in a row wins.